"I Am A Golden God!"

 Well this is an important skill to have.
+If you're into conspiracy theories, this will definitely make you no longer into conspiracy theories.
 If you learn the following you’ll never fall for a con like ‘masks are bad’ and kill people with your ignorance:

 - Be aware that right now multiple psychological manipulation techniques are being used on vast sections of the population through the news, social media, and general media sources.
 How do I know?
 Because large sections of the population are all saying the same thing all at once and claiming they believe it "because they're independent thinkers," and I can trace the sources of their claims to certain news sites, certain social media platforms, and the words of certain people on social media and the news.
 Yes, this is on both sides of the political spectrum.
 The real question right now is what are the direct results of such manipulation?
 Pop popcorn, try to stay out of the emotional minefield, and wait to see a. the results and b. who benefits the most

 - Possibly the most common way to manipulate someone is to make them react with their emotions and totally bypass their minds so they don't think twice or really think something through, causing people to overlook really important things that come to bite them in the future.
 Long terms of service and contracts with fine print are really good examples, but being smooth-talked by a high-pressure salesperson is another example.
 Whenever you are tempted to have a knee-jerk reaction to something, learn to force yourself to slow down and think it through: what are the long term consequences of my actions?
 If I do this thing now or believe it now, what will the results be in a month, a year, ten years, down the line?
 One way to train yourself to think longer term than just instant gratification is to play turn-based strategy games, such as chess, or Fire Emblem.
 Another is to work on your self-discipline for creating long term gains for yourself in various areas of life: fitness, mastery of a skill in your career, mastery of a hobby, ending addictions, etc.